nicm42/100-days-of-code-v2/log4.md

 **Day 22: 15th August 2021**
 I finally bought a Pro membership to Frontend Mentor, so I could finish the design from the Figma files.
 Which was sometimes annoying because I could see mine matched but didn't quite look the same, so still took a bit of fiddling.
 But overall, much easier than trying to match to an image.

+**Day 23: 16th August 2021**
+Getting the Frontend Mentor project on Vercel was a complete nightmare.
+It just kept giving me errors, which I don't get on my computer, but the only fixes I could find were related to my computer (and didn't help).
+Netlify was just as bad, so there's something going on there.
+In the end I just took the dist folder out of gitignore so it didn't have to do the build step, but I don't know what it's problem was.
+After spending all that time on it, adding it to Frontend Mentor and updating the readme will have to wait until tomorrow.